XPMUser/XPMUser.github.io/README.md

 - 1.30.R | Credits to Craftersshaft and more!

  This is now a fixed version of Prodigy Reborn 1.0.
-I made Plumber's Cap unobtainable and member only due to the hair loss which means your hair style is set to hair style 0 from New Prodigy.
+I made Plumber's Cap unobtainable and member only due to the reasons that are mentioned here: https://old-prodigy.fandom.com/wiki/Plumber%27s_Cap.

 - 6.136.0 | Coming Soon!
 NEW AVATAR!?
 EW!
 2